 - Mix together the sugar and butter/spread and vanilla extract until creamy and smooth.
-Try to make sure the butter/spread is reasonably cold, and chop it up into thin strips to make it easier.
-I prefer to do this by hand, even though it takes a long time, have patience!
+Try to make sure the butter/spread is reasonably cool, and chop it up into thin strips to make it easier.

 - Stir through the chocolate chips/chunks if you haven’t already done so.

-- Bake for around 7-9 minutes, until lightly browning round the edges, and golden all over.
+- Bake for around 7-9 minutes or until lightly browning round the edges, and golden all over.
 They will not be firm to touch.
 Don’t wait until they are firm all over, or they won’t stay chewy and soft once they’ve cooled!
 Leave to cool for at least 5 minutes or they will be too squidgy to remove from the baking sheet!
 In the event you have taken them out a bit early and they don’t firm up… have them hot with ice cream.
 Yum.

 - If you don’t want to use all the dough, roll it into a long log, wrap in clingfilm, and then saw off bits when you do want them and stick them in the oven for a little longer than the non-frozen cooking time.